A quick and easy recipe that lets the flavor of these beautiful scallops shine through.

 Remove any tough muscles from the scallops and pat dry.
 Line the casserole with the scallops in a single layer, and sprinkle with salt and pepper.

 In a small skillet, combine the butter and olive oil and heat over medium high.
-Add the garlic and tarragon and cook until fragrant, about a minute.
+Add the shallots and shiitake and sauté for a couple of minutes, then add the garlic and tarragon.
+Cook until fragrant, about a minute.
 Pour over the scallops and sprinkle with the white wine.
 Pour the cream or coconut milk evenly over all.

 Top the scallops with the crumb mixture, and drizzle with just a little more melted butter.